General Motors to begin first round of layoffs on Monday, axing 4,000 workers

 “This is about making sure that GM is lean and agile,” Barra said in announcing the cuts, adding that the automaker wants to trim back some of its more bloated operations in order to help it fund its aggressive push into mobility services, such as autonomous ride-sharing, as well as electrified vehicles.
 Barra previously outlined a “path to an all-electric future” that will begin with the launch of an all-new Cadillac battery-electric SUV in late 2020 or early 2021.

-Officially, GM spokesman Pat Morrissey told CNBC that the cutbacks are coming and that they will impact 4,000 current workers.
+Officially, GM spokesman Pat Morrissey told CNBC that the cutbacks are coming and that they will affect 4,000 current workers.

 The automaker is cutting blue-collar and white-collar staff, though many of the hourly employees will remain on the job until their factories complete the build-out of targeted models like the Chevrolet Cruze built in Lordstown, Ohio, as well as the Cadillac XTS rolling off an assembly line in Detroit.